EdwinVW/pitstop-engineering-workshop/README.md

 # Pitstop engineering workshop
 This document describes an engineering workshop that can be used for training .NET engineers and getting them up to speed on several cloud-native software-architecture aspects and how to develop and run software using containerization technologies like Docker and Kubernetes.

 In most workshops you start from scratch, but in this workshop you will actually start with a complete working solution called Pitstop.
 You will learn by executing several labs in which you will be adding functionality to the solution.
+Any changes you make will only exist in your personal fork and must never be merged back into the actual Pitstop repository.
+The workshop is purely meant for learning new skills.

 Pitstop is an open-source .NET Core sample application that demonstrates the following software-architecture aspects: